timjogorman/RicherEventDescription/guidelines.md

 Were that same sentence presented as an offset quote (as in an email reply), though, it would be eligible.

-\item DUPLICATE sections must be exactly duplicate, excepting formatting changes.
+- DUPLICATE sections must be exactly duplicate, excepting formatting changes.
 Even if two paragraphs differ by only a few words, they are no longer considered DUPLICATE.
 Changes to line-breaks, formatting, or the addition of quoting characters (e.g. ``>'' or ``\textquotedbl{}'') are not important enough to merit full re-annotation, and you're still welcome to mark as DUPLICATE.
-\item DUPLICATE sections must be intentionally duplicated (automatically or copy/pasted), rather than a part of human-generated text.
+- DUPLICATE sections must be intentionally duplicated (automatically or copy/pasted), rather than a part of human-generated text.
 In a discussion forum post about cat ownership, many people may say ``I have a cat.'' (although it's unlikely to be offset from the matrix